 The root cause of this skin problem has not yet been identified.
 Trauma or injury in diabetic patients is believed to cause diabetic dermopathy.
 Also, the disease shows no evident variations between the non-insulin-dependent and insulin-dependent diabetic patients.

 Who’s at risk?

 The exact reason for diabetes dermopathy has not yet been identified.
 It generally occurs due to vascular or neuropathic complications.
 Diabetic patients with neuropathy, nephropathy, and retinopathy suffer too.
 Patients who have had diabetes for more than 10-20 years are at higher risks.
-Diabetes skin lesions are associated with glycosylated haemoglobin.
-That is an indication of un-controlled blood sugar level.
+Diabetes skin lesions are associated with glycosylated hemoglobin.
+That is an indication of an un-controlled Normal Blood Sugar Level.
 Diabetic dermopathy could respond to a traumatic situation or an injury.
 It generally, affects the bony parts of the body such as the shins.

 Locations that could be affected by Diabetes skin lesions are:

 Diabetic dermopathy will less likely burn, sting, or even itch.